Dental advice for patients having radiotherapy and chemotherapy for head and neck cancer

 I am having difficulty eating solid food, what can I do?

 The soreness in your mouth can make eating very difficult.
-Whilst having radiotherapy, it is important that you keep up your strength and you eat plenty of carbohydrate foods (such as pasta, potato, and rice based dishes) to support you through your cancer treatment.
+Whilst having radiotherapy, it is important that you keep up your strength.
+Eat plenty of carbohydrate foods to support you through your cancer treatment.
+Carbohydrate foods include pasta, potato, and rice-based dishes.

 What side effects may I have after my surgery and / or chemotherapy / radiotherapy?